verynifty/fastdapp/docs/docs/tutorials/getting_started.md

 In order to make the result more beautiful we'll use a few components to display the data:

-- TokenName: Display the name of the token from it's address
+- [TokenName](https://docs.fastdapp.xyz/docs/components/token-name): Display the name of the token from its address
-- AddressDisplay: Display an address shortened or it's ENS
+- [AddressDisplay](https://docs.fastdapp.xyz/docs/components/address-display): Display an address shortened or its ENS
-- TokenAmount: Display a token amount with precision handling
+- [TokenAmount](https://docs.fastdapp.xyz/docs/components/token-amount): Display a token amount with precision handling

 ```
  <tr>